shangzhanchao/CRB/README.md

    information for voice, action and facial expression.
-3. **IntelligentCore** orchestrates the pipeline: emotion recognition → model feedback → personality growth → voice generation, storing each dialog in the memory cloud.
+3. **IntelligentCore** orchestrates the pipeline: emotion recognition → model feedback → personality growth → voice generation, storing each dialog in the Each step may call remote services defined in `service_clients.py`. memory cloud.
 4. `global_state.INTERACTION_COUNT` 和 `AUDIO_DATA_SECONDS` track how much the
    robot has interacted and how much speech data it has processed.
 These